Isetta

-The Isetta is an Italian-designed microcar built under license in a number of different countries, including Argentina, Spain, Belgium, France, Brazil, Germany, and the United Kingdom.
+The Isetta is an Italian-designed microcar initially manufactured in 1953 by the Italian firm Iso SpA, and subsequently built under license in a number of different countries, including Argentina, Spain, Belgium, France, Brazil, Germany, and the United Kingdom.
+The name Isetta is the Italian diminutive form of Iso, meaning "little Iso".
 Because of its egg shape and bubble-like windows, it became known as a bubble car, a name also given to other similar vehicles.

 In 1955, the BMW Isetta became the world's first mass-production car to achieve a fuel consumption of 3 L/100 km.
 It was the top-selling single-cylinder car in the world, with 161,728 units sold.

-Initially manufactured by the Italian firm Iso SpA, the name Isetta is the Italian diminutive form of Iso, meaning "little Iso".

-The Isetta was featured on “Family Matters” as Steve Urkel’s car starting in season four.